David Bitsindou

-David Bitsindou (born 26 March 1989 in France) is a French footballer who now plays for US Fontenay in his home country.
+David Bitsindou (born 26 March 1989) is a French footballer who now plays for US Fontenay in his home country.

 Career

 Bitsindou started his senior career with US Chantilly.
 After that, he played for ÉDS Montluçon, Levski Elin Pelin, Etar 1924 Veliko Tarnovo, US Fontenay, and Southall.
 In 2014, he signed for Palloseura Kemi Kings in the Finnish Veikkausliiga, where he made eighty-four appearances and scored three goals.